Why Should you follow my example?

 Depression.
 I experience bad moods from time to time, but nothing like the overwhelming sadness and hopelessness that used to define my state of mind in the mid-nineties.
 It's all vanished along with diabetes.

-I mentioned “hitting” medical textbooks for a reason: my natural recovery methods were 100% based on basic principles of human physiology, biochemistry, and nutrition.
+I mentioned “hitting” medical textbooks for a reason: my natural recovery methods were 100% based on basic principles of human physiology, medical biochemistry, and nutrition that I first learned while studying pharmacy at medical university.
 I didn't use a single alternative treatment because none exists.

 The human body is programmed by evolution to stay healthy, and it isn't evolution's fault when it gets sick.
 Once the causes of sickness are removed, the body returns to its natural healthy state.
 And that's exactly how I recovered from type 2 diabetes — once I removed its causes, my body gradually returned to “healthy" and stayed that way.